 - The drug you have been taking is no longer on the plan's Drug List. - -- or -- the drug you have been taking is now restricted in some way (Section 4 in this chapter tells about restrictions).

 2. You must be in one of the situations described below:

-• For those members who were in the plan last year and aren't in a long-term care (LTC) facility:
+• For those members who are new or who were in the plan last year and aren't in a long-term care (LTC) facility: